 - Are landlords permitted to recover damages from an evicted tenant?

 Yes.
 In Alabama, a landlord may recover actual damages, reasonable attorney fees, and/or obtain injunctive relief for a tenant’s noncompliance with the rental agreement or the tenant’s duties.
 (Ala.
 Code § 35-9A-421(c))

 - Are landlords permitted to use “self-help eviction” methods, such as locking a tenant out of the rental unit or shutting off the utilities?

 No. If a landlord evicts a tenant using self-help methods, the tenant can choose to recover possession or terminate the lease.
-Tenants can recover the greater of three months’ rent or the actual damages sustained, as well as reasonable attorney’s fees.
+Tenants can recover the greater of three months’ rent or the actual damages sustained, whichever is greater, as well as reasonable attorney’s fees.
 (Ala.
 Code § 35-9A-407)

 COVID-19 Changes to Alabama Landlord-Tenant Laws

 - The CDC’s national eviction ban was effective through August 26, 2021, and is no longer in place.